-Cooking in The English Kitchen today . . .
-Irish Chicken.
-So good!
+Baking in The English Kitchen today . . .
+Coffee and Walnut Creams.

 Have a fabulous Monday.
-I hope it gets your week off to a great start!
-I hope your week is filled with a multitude of small and wonderful things!
-Don't forget . . .
+I hope your week ahead is filled with lots of small and wonderful things.
+Don't forget along the way that . . . .

 ═══════════ ღೋƸ̵̡Ӝ̵̨̄Ʒღೋ ═══════════ ⊰✿░G░O░D⊰✿⊰L░O░V░E░S⊰✿⊰░Y░O░U░⊰✿